 According to Crittenden, Jr. (1972), the property is entirely underlain by the undivided Tertiary/Cretaceous Wasatch and Evanston Formations (TKwe), described as "unconsolidated pale-red to greenish-red pebble, cobble, and boulder conglomerate.
 Forms boulder-covered slopes but does not crop out anywhere.
 Clasts are mainly Precambrian quartizte and are tan, gray, or purple; matrix is mainly poorly consolidated sand and silt."
-A generalized bedding attitude shows this unit striking due north and dipping 10 degrees to the east; this map forms the basemap for the Regional Geology Map 1 (Figure A-7).
+A generalized bedding attitude shows this unit striking due north and dipping 10 degrees to the east; this map forms the basemap for the Regional Geology Map 1 (Figure A-8).
 Coogan and King (2001) produced a regional-scale geologic map that covered the property; this map shows the property to be entirely underlain by the Wasatch Formation.
-Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area, though none of these were shown underlying the West Village Sliver area (Figure A-8).
+Western Geologic (2012) identified a number of landslide deposits contained within the Powder Mountain Resort expansion area, though none of these were shown underlying the The Overlook area (Figure A-9).
 Deposits mapped as "mixed slope colluvium, shallow landslides, and talus" are found southwest of the property.
-Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be situated upon the northeasternmost reach of a lobe of landslide deposits (unit Qms), near the contact with the Wasatch Formation (unit Tw) (Figure A-9).
-Wasatch Formation bedrock in the area is shown to be striking approximately to the north-northeast, and dipping between 3 and 6 degrees to the east-southeast; additionally, according to this map, the property is near a north-south trending concealed syncline1 to the east.
+Northeast of the property is a large mapped Pleistocene landslide lobe.
+Finally, Coogan and King (2016) updated their 2001 map, which shows the property to be situated entirely upon Wasatch Formation bedrock (unit Tw), though the property is just northeast of the northeasternmost reach of a lobe of landslide deposits (unit Qms) (Figure A-10).
+Wasatch Formation bedrock in the area is shown to be striking approximately to the north-northeast, and dipping between 3 and 6 degrees to the east-southeast; additionally, according to this map, the property straddles a north-south trending concealed syncline1.